Anne Coleman, Ph.D. joined the Cabrini College faculty as a science professor in 2005.

 Her research includes the relationship between teaching methods, cortisol levels, and student learning; and active teaching pedagogy and its effect on student performance.
 Coleman has also presented her work to the National Science Teachers Association (NSTA).

 In her spare time, Coleman mentors foster and adoptive parents of children with special needs.
-She is an active member of her church, where she teaches Sunday school.
 She enjoys camping, kayaking, science fiction, and coffee.
 She lives in Phoenixville, Pa.

 Contact Information:Anne Coleman, Ph.D.Associate Professor, Life & Physical ScienceIadarola Center, Room firstname.lastname@example.org